ZapperOfDoom/Password-Guesser-Game/README.md

 It would be nice to create a level select menu, but I don't know how to really do that.
 It'd also be nice to add unique transitions for each level when complete, but yet again, I don't know how to do it

 Will probably just try to use the filter function, though I don't know how to code for that.
 For the final level, I could use Test_Image_3.png and make sliders for "Invert", "Contrast", and "Brightness".
 The numbers I found best suited were 1, 45%, and 220% in that order

+The first level will be "Hello" hidden in the clouds using the invert function.
+How will I code the javascript to affect the CSS?
+Idk.
+The 2nd level *could* involve either the "Invert" and "Contrast" or "Invert" and "Brightness".
+Either one of the two.
+The last level which I kinda have an image for would involve all three.
+Maybe...